stormasm/nunotes/commandless.md

-Moved BufferedReader somewhere else so main does not have a dependency on nu-command.
+Move BufferedReader somewhere else possibly to filesystem/util.rs

+It is referenced in these 3 spots.

-filesystem/open.rs
+* filesystem/open.rs
-network/fetch.rs
+* network/fetch.rs
-network/post.rs
+* network/post.rs